 My other recent books include two anthologies compiled for Algonquin Books of Chapel Hill.
 In each case, I edited the collection, while also contributing the introduction and an essay of my own.

-Paris Was Ours (2011) takes as its subject not the city itself, but the transformative effect of living there -- something I have done twice in my life.
+Now in its 7th printing, Paris Was Ours (2011) takes as its subject not the city itself, but the transformative effect of living there -- something I have done twice in my life.
 I reached out to others who had spent serious time in Paris, too, curious to see if their experiences matched my abiding sense that, while this city can be a difficult, even impossible, place to live, its influence on one's own life and thinking is surprisingly deep and longlasting.
 Contributors include: Diane Johnson; the Cuban novelist Zoe Valdes,; Joe Queenan; Judith Thurman; the Iraqi-born editor Samuel Shimon; Stacy Schiff, and many others.

 Similarly, the subject of my anthology The Beatles Are Here!
 (2014) was not so much this legendary band itself, but the impact of its hugely dramatic 1964 arrival in the United States.
 The book includes essays by such writers as Lisa See, Greil Marcus, Pico Iyer, Sigrid Nunez, and Roy Blount, Jr., as well as oral histories by musicians, from Billy Joel to Bob Dylan, and assorted fans.